fwextensions/QuicKey/docs/ctrl-tab/index.md

 3. Press <b><kbd>Win</kbd><kbd>R</kbd></b> to open the *Run* dialog.
 (Or click the Start menu, type "run", and pick the first result.)

-4. Type `shell:startup` into the dialog.

-5. Press <kbd>enter</kbd> to open your PC's startup folder.
+4. Type `shell:startup` into the dialog and press <kbd>enter</kbd> to open your PC's startup folder.

 6. Download [`quickey-ctrl-tab.ahk`](quickey-ctrl-tab.ahk), an AutoHotkey script that sets up the keyboard shortcuts for *QuicKey*.